sgost/contentconcepts-data/services/website_copy_editing.md

 Our website copy editors and content reviewers analyse the scope, target audience, geography and industry so that they understand it better to create engaging content that works for you.

 Here is what our talented  Website Content Copy Editors do:"
-message: "Make content work for you<span>Clear, concise, & compelling</span>"
+message: "Make content work for you<span>Clear, concise, and compelling</span>"
 priceCard: {
   pricing: {
     title: "Starting from",